anishsoni29/GlimpseGPT/README.md

    pip install -r requirements.txt
    ```

-5. (Optional) Set up environment variables:
+5. Set up environment variables:
-   - Create a `.env` file in the backend directory
+   - Create a `.env` file in the backend directory (see MongoDB Setup section)
-   - You can customize settings here, but no API keys are required

 6. Run the FastAPI server:
    ```